Cherry Jalapeño And Goat Cheese Meatballs

 Substitutions

-Use Frozen Cherries: If fresh cherries are out of season, frozen cherries work perfectly for the glaze!
+If fresh cherries are out of season, frozen cherries work perfectly for the glaze!
 Just let them thaw a bit before starting.
 Make sure to buy the pitted ones.
 Most frozen cherries come without the seeds already, making them a good option.
 You can cook the seeds in the sauce and strain it.
 I’ll get to that in the tips and tricks section.
+If you use frozen cherries, use about two-thirds of the water as they will release a lot of water.

 Nutrition